Lionhead Rabbits – THE BUNNY BREAKTHROUGH

 MAINLY ABOUT THE MANE

-It was only since the year 2002 that the Lionhead rabbit was acknowledged as a recognized breed of rabbits in the United Kingdom, and 2014 in the USA by ARBA (American Rabbit Breeders Association.)
+It was only in the year 2002 that the Lionhead rabbit was acknowledged as a recognized breed of rabbits in the United Kingdom, and in 2014 in the USA by ARBA (American Rabbit Breeders Association.)

 FUZZY, FURRY, AND FRIENDLY